roycehaynes/rollsroyce/README.md

 # Rolls Royce

 Rolls Royce is a minimal and responsive [Ghost](http://ghost.org) theme focusing on your content.
-With smooth and slick javascripts transitions, you get a taste of what its like to experience luxurious content.
+With smooth and slick javascripts transitions, the experience is elegant and simple - just like the Ghost blogging platform.
 [See](http://roycehaynes.com) for yourself.

 Expect updates - this theme is maturing along with Ghost.
 Feel free to [add suggested features](https://github.com/roycehaynes/rollsroyce/issues?state=open).